abhi-j0407/dataweaver-booker/README.md

 # Deployment

 The application has been deployed on [Vercel](https://dataweaver-booker-f73f2vbsn-abhi-j0407.vercel.app/), but since Vercel provides a HTTPS domain, and the API call is HTTP, the call fails.
 This will work as and when the API uses HTTPS.

+# Improvements

+There's always a scope of improvement, and due to the limited time, not all could be implemented as of yet.

+- Features like filtering do not support multiple fields filtering simultaneously, current code exchanges that ability to be able to update filtered content on field data removal.
+- The application is fully responsive for small mobile screens, tablets, desktops, to high resolution monitors.
+However, this was achieved via generalised design pattern, and could be improved upon, using multiple media queries and designs for indiviual screen sizes.